“Elegant 19th-century chateau with pretty landscaped grounds and a celebrated gourmet restaurant; ideal for exploring western Provence”

 - Day trip to the coast; within 1.5 hours are the wetlands of the Camargue National Park and Montpellier’s sandy beaches

 - Historical sites

 Families are welcome and there’s masses of space for kids to run about.
 The heated swimming pool is fenced off and has a shallow splash area, ideal for little ones.
 Kids' meals are available in the bistro and restaurant and if there’s nothing on the menu they fancy, the kitchen will do their best to rustle something up.

 Family friendly accommodation:

 All rooms – apart from Classics – can fit an extra bed or baby cot for an additional charge, and some interconnect.
 Classic rooms have space for a baby cot only.
-If you’re looking to self-cater, L’Appartment and La Maison offer fully equipped kitchens (both sleep up to 3).
-The best option for larger families (up to 5) is one of the top-floor Duplex Suites, which have 2 large ensuite bedrooms (1 kingsize, 1 twin) and ample living space.
+If you’re looking to self-cater, L’Appartment and La Maison offer fully equipped kitchens (these sleep up to 3 and 5 respectively, La Maison also has a double sofa bed).
+The best option for larger families (up to 5) is one of the top-floor Duplex Suites, which have 2 large ensuite bedrooms (1 kingsize, 1 twin) and ample living space

 Baby cots and bedding; high chairs